From Abracadabra to Zombies | View All

 On November 20, 2007, the North Carolina Medical Board charged Buttar with providing therapies to several cancer patients "that were unproven and wholly ineffective.
 The therapies consisted primarily of intravenous administration of a variety of substances, none of which has any known value for the treatment of cancer.
 The substances included EDTA (ethylenediaminetetraacetic acid), chromium, certain vitamins, and hydrogen peroxide."
-(Have a look at what Buttar prescribed for one of his cancer patients.)
 The Board charged that Buttar’s treatment of these patients was unprofessional, unethical, ineffective, and exploitive; it sought to "annul, suspend, revoke, or limit his license to practice medicine."
 The Board restricted his practice so that he could no longer treat children or cancer patients, but he was allowed to continue his "toxicity" treatments.

 Before he got into the business of offering unproven cancer therapies, Buttar was selling an unproven autism cure called TD-DPMS (Trans Dermal DPMS), a chelation cream known affectionately as Buttar's Butter.
 Buttar claims he cured his son's autism with TD-DPMS, a product he never tested because he knows "innately" that it works.

 In addition to offering unproven cures for autism and cancer, Buttar also claims he can reverse the aging process.